locosd123/codex/README.md

 any `seo_news_session.session` file you use; otherwise Telethon will raise an `ApiIdInvalidError` on startup.

+You can optionally supply a `TG_SESSION` string exported by Telethon instead of mounting a session file.
+When `TG_SESSION` is present, the bot authenticates as that user automatically.

 The `ADMIN_ID` variable is optional and allows the bot to send error tracebacks to your Telegram user.